dongfg/vscode-beancount-formatter/README.md

 ~~Requires `bean-format` command to be installed, install python `beancount` package first.~~

-After `1.3.0`, do not depends on beancount anymore.
+After `1.3.0`, `beancount` is no longer needed, but format options are still supported.

 ## Extension Settings